Types of Credit Certifications

 This criterion is designed for candidates who are determined to pursue continuing education and higher career goals.
 In addition, the candidate needs to show a road map of their credit professional achievements, namely the CBA and the CBF.

-The candidate must have accumulated 125 points to be able to apply to this certification level.
-Additionally, the applicant is not required to have any work experience under this criterion.
+To apply to this certification level, the candidate must have accumulated 125 points.
+However, the applicant is not required to have any work experience under this criterion.

 The second criterion demands a four-year graduate degree alongside ten years of work experience and 125 points earned.